-As of the end of the 2014 fiscal year, the Department has 203 full-time positions (165 of them filled) and 21 wage positions.
+As of the end of the 2016 fiscal year, the Department had 203 full-time positions (172 of them filled) and 21 wage positions.
 A non-general fund agency, DPOR is financed solely by licensing fees, which are adjusted periodically in accordance with state law to ensure revenues are sufficient but not excessive.
-Additionally, the agency administers and enforces federal and state fair housing law, and manages recovery funds established by statute to assist consumers victimized by licensed contractors or real estate professionals.